-Location: Auth DHCP Actions -> Authorize Customer Manually Authorize a customer below Note: This is useful for authorizing Xbox, Playstation2, and any other devices that do not have a web browser, and the customer does not also own a computer.
-1) Device's MAC Address Enter the device to be authenticated's MAC Address here.
-2) Customer's Username Enter the username of the customer who owns the device to be authenticated here.
-3) Customer's Password Enter the password associated with the username of the customer who owns the device to be authenticated here.
-4) Note (optional) Optionally enter a note here to identify the device.
-This note will show up in various reports on the DHCPatriot System Administration Interface.
-It will NOT be shown to the customer.
-Commit Figure 12.1
+Enter the usernam o be authenticated's MAC Address here. ne of the customer who owns the device to be e. rd associated with the username of the customer who o be authenticated here. note here to identify the device.
+This note will show up in the DHCPatriot System Administration Interface.
+It will the customer.